ecarvallo777/simple-web-scraping/README.md

  First, we send a get query to the website; this return an HTML based document contain all of the website information.

- Then, the next step is parsing. and finally, I extracted the data that I need (parcial qualifications of my current semester).
+ Then, the next step is parsing. and finally, I extracted the data that I need (information of my current semester).

  I need 3 libraries
  - Requests, Beautiful soup, lxml.